MicrosoftDocs/azure-devops-docs/release-notes/2024/sprint-241-update.md

 ---
 # Improved security with new personal access token format

- We are excited to announce improvements to the format of personal access tokens (PATs), aimed at enhancing security and boosting secret detection capabilities through partners like GitHub Advanced Security!
+ We are excited to announce improvements to the format of personal access tokens (PATs), aimed at enhancing security and boosting secret detection capabilities!

 Check out the release notes for details.